jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 3.5 Deleting a Trip

-**Conditions**
+**To delete a Trip:**
-1. Must be in a specific trip.
+1. You must select into the trip you want to delete.
-2. Must be the owner of the trip.
+2. You must be the owner of the trip.

 Delete Trip: